xdmushui/partner-center-sdk/develop/verify-domain-availability.md

 Connection: Keep-Alive
 ```

-## Response
+## REST Response

-If the domain exists it is not available for use and a response status code 200 OK is returned.
-If the domain is not found it is available for use and a response status code 404 Not Found is returned.
+If the domain exists, it isn't available for use and a response status code 200 OK is returned.
+If the domain isn't found, it's available for use and a response status code 404 Not Found is returned.

 ### Response success and error codes